matt-demon-dev/Steam-Checker/README.md

 # what it is

-<h4> this is a simple iscord bot that checks if steam is online.</h4>
+<h4> this is a simple discord bot that checks if steam is online.</h4>
 <h4>it changes the channel name to 1 of 3 things </h4>
 <h4>1. steam online</h4>
 <h4>2. steam offline</h4>